 - Pass a criminal background check (18 years & older)

-- Complete a 2-step TB test (performed free of charge by Rush-Copley Family Practice Center or Rush-Copley Occupational Health Clinic)
+- Complete an initial 2-step TB test (performed free of charge by Rush-Copley Family Practice Center or Rush-Copley Occupational Health Clinic)

-- Provide vaccination records for MMR, Varicella and Tdap or submit to a blood titer to verify immunity.
+- Provide vaccination records for MMR, Varicella, Hepatitis B and Tdap or submit to a blood titer to verify immunity.